All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Rapid body composition changes affect how your joints align and function.
 When you lose weight quickly, the muscles, tendons, and ligaments around your joints need time to adapt to your changing body mechanics.
 Your gait changes.
 Your center of gravity shifts.
 This adjustment period can cause temporary joint stress.

 Muscle loss alongside fat loss is a concern with GLP-1 medications.
-If you are not getting enough protein or doing resistance training, you may lose muscle mass that supports and stabilizes your joints.
+If you aren't getting enough protein or doing resistance training, you may lose muscle mass that supports and stabilizes your joints.
 Weak muscles mean more stress on joint structures.

 Inflammation shifts happen during weight loss.
 Fat tissue is metabolically active and produces inflammatory chemicals called cytokines.
 As fat cells shrink and release their contents, there can be a temporary increase in circulating inflammatory markers before the overall inflammatory load decreases.